oVirt/ovirt-site/source/feature/gluster-volume-capacity.html.md

 ## Detailed Description

-This feature enables the user to check the capacities of one/more volumes by clicking on "Capacity" menu in "Volumes" sub-tab.
+This feature helps the user to know the volume capacity information.
+Capacity information will be shown in the Volumes tab and it will be updated in the background by the Ovirt Engine.

 ## Dependencies / Related Features